ORelio/Sound-Manager/UserManual/Readme-En.txt

  - 2.1   : Ability to load a .ths file directly by clicking on it
  - 3.0   : C# rewrite, open sourcing, English translation, add support for Windows 8 and 10
  - 3.0.1 : Reduce startup sound delay on Windows 8+, Fix some sounds not playing on Windows 10
+ - 3.0.2 : Remove startup sound delay on Windows 8+, Add support for Windows 11

 =====
  FAQ